 Related Links: Research Methods Workshop

-Bernard S. Black is the Nicholas D. Chabraja Professor at Northwestern University School of Law and Kellogg School of Management and Professor of Finance at Kellogg School of Management.
+Bernard S. Black is the Nicholas D. Chabraja Professor at Northwestern University School of Law and Kellogg School of Management.
 He is also managing director of the Social Science Research Network and founding chairman of the annual Conference on Empirical Legal Studies.
 Professor Black received a BA from Princeton University, an MA in physics from the University of California, Berkeley, and a JD from Stanford Law School.
 He was Professor of Law at Stanford Law School from 1998 to 2004 and at Columbia Law School from 1988 to 1998.
 His principal research areas are law and finance, international corporate governance, health care and medical malpractice, and corporate and securities law.
 His books include To Sue is Human: A Profile of Medical Malpractice Litigation (forthcoming 2010, with David Hyman,William Sage, Charles Silver, and Kathryn Zeiler), The Law and Finance of Corporate Acquisitions (2nd ed., with Ronald Gilson, 1995 and supplement 2006–2007), and Guide to the Russian Law on Joint Stock Companies (with Reinier Kraakman and Anna Tarassova (1998).